-The investment will be used for roadway and intersection improvements to accommodate to provide services for the planned Imperial Regional Park and Events Center.
+Project Description: Funds will be used to extend water, waste water, and storm drain lines to provide services for the planned Imperial Regional Park and Events Center.
 Additional improvements include the installation of new streets, curb and gutter, sidewalks and street lighting.
 The City of Imperial recently acquired 140 acres of undeveloped property within the planned Barioni Lakes Specific Plan Area for use as a regional park and events center.

-5) Project Name: City of Imperial / Imperial Regional Park and Events Center and a regional sportsplex.
+The regional park will include various recreational amenities such as an equestrian center and a regional sportsplex.
 An additional 15,000 square feet of supporting commercial buildings will be developed along the periphery of the project site.
 Approximately 250 jobs will be created within then five (5) years and an additional 150 jobs from the commercial development will also be created five (5) years thereafter.